 It increases concentration, inculcates the art of perfecting a job, and teaches patience.

 Though this cleaning habit is something to be taught when a kid is 7 to 8 years old, teenage isn’t a bad idea too if you have missed it in the early years.

 Also Read: How to get kids to do chores

 2. Keeping The Bathroom Neat And Clean

 Learning to keep the bathroom neat and clean is one of the best chores for teens, and there are good reasons why.

-Learning to keep the bathroom cleans inculcates the importance of personal hygiene and teaches to be clean.
+Learning to keep the bathroom clean instills the importance of personal hygiene and teaches cleanliness.